Understanding developing turbulence by a study of the nonlinear energy transfer in the Navier-Stokes equation: Introduction

-We consider constant density flows, which means we can set the divergence of the velocity equal to zero:
+For simplicity, we consider constant density flows, which means we can set the divergence of the velocity equal to zero:

 Pressure plays a special role in the Navier-Stokes equation.
-All other terms act locally on an infinitesimal fluid parcel as illustrated by the control volume in Figure~\ref{fig:1}, whereas pressure is a 3D effect that must be evaluated in the whole fluid volume including boundary effects.
-Knowledge of the pressure is needed to describe the large-scale behavior of the flow such as vortices and coherent structures, which are associated with spatial pressure gradients.
-The fluctuating pressure gradient, originating from velocity fluctuations elsewhere in the flow, adds energy to the small scales, the velocity power spectrum and the spatial structure functions, whose time development are governed by the local nonlinear term in the Navier-Stokes equation.
+All other terms act locally on an infinitesimal fluid parcel as illustrated by the control volume in Figure~\ref{fig:1}, whereas pressure is a 3D effect that must be evaluated in the whole fluid volume, including boundary effects.
+These effects are not included in Burgers' equation~\cite{5}.
+Knowledge of the pressure is needed to describe the large-scale behavior of the flow, such as vortices and coherent structures, which are associated with spatial pressure gradients.
+The fluctuating pressure gradient, originating from velocity fluctuations elsewhere in the flow, adds energy to the small and intermediate scales, the velocity power spectrum and the spatial structure functions, whose time development are governed by the local nonlinear term in the Navier-Stokes equation, as will be demonstrated in the current work.

-In addition to pressure differences, many other processes can add energy to a flow: Shear layers such as e.g. boundary layers, pump action, objects in the flow path etc. The immediate effect is to create an imbalance between the spatial velocity structures (``eddies'') containing the turbulent energy and the smaller high frequency velocity structures.
-If the flow is then left unforced, the imbalance will eventually develop into a flow with equilibrium between the eddies, where energy is transferred from large to small eddies until eddies become so small that the energy is converted to heat due to the viscosity of the fluid (the so-called Richardson-Kolmogorov cascade).
+In addition to pressure differences, many other processes can add energy to a flow: Shear layers such as e.g. boundary layers and free shear layers, pump action, objects in the flow path etc. The immediate effect is to create an imbalance between the spatial velocity structures (``eddies'') containing the turbulent energy and the smaller high frequency velocity structures.
+If the flow is then left unforced, the imbalance will eventually develop into a flow with equilibrium between the eddies, where energy is transferred predominantly from large to small eddies until eddies become so small that the energy is converted to heat due to the viscosity of the fluid (the so-called Richardson-Kolmogorov cascade).
 Global equilibrium across all scales can also be achieved for continuously forced turbulence, so that a balance between forcing and dissipation is eventually achieved, and the spectrum retains its shape and energy.
-In the present work, we have chosen to consider only initial forcing of a homogeneous velocity field and study the development of the resulting flow.
+In the present work, we have chosen to consider only initial forcing of a homogeneous velocity field and study the development of the resulting decaying flow.

 The exact process from non-equilibrium to equilibrium flow is one of the least understood features of turbulence today, but also one of the most important to understand, both from a theoretical point of view and from a practical one, since it is of crucial importance in the development of engineering models.